Friday, June 26, 2015

 XIII. baby sitting your investments

-my favorite daily market recap is cramer’s mad money recap (thestreet.com). most of my knowledge about investing comes from cramer. he gives you valuable knowledge about how the market works, what's going on, why it's going on, the possibilities and risks, and the best stocks to choose from. but you still need to make the tough decisoins - choose which stocks to buy, how much to buy, and when to buy and sell. of course because he has hundreds of suggested stock picks you can't just buy all of them and and he tells you when to buy and when to sell on just a few of them per day..
+my favorite daily market recap is cramer’s mad money recap (thestreet.com). most of my knowledge about investing comes from cramer. he gives you valuable knowledge about how the market works, what's going on, why it's going on, the possibilities and risks, and the best stocks to choose from. but you still need to make the tough decisions - choose which stocks to buy, how much to buy, and when to buy and sell. of course because he has hundreds of suggested stock picks you can't just buy all of them.

 if you only have time to monitor stocks weekly, you need to view the weekly chart of each stock. (ameritrade has a micro charts feature that makes this quick and easy. you can create a separate watchlist for the stocks you don't own or belong to other broker accounts)